 You may recognize this feeling.
-It is the magic of the old Welcome Diner, which has moved two blocks south from its old Garfield location.
+It is the dark magic of the old Welcome Diner, which has moved two blocks south from its old Garfield location.
 There was a magnetism to the eatery, an aura that was part setting (antique diner), part lawn (strewn with mismatched seating), part Babcock’s food (southern comfort with top-shelf ingredients).
 There was a peerless gritty charm.

 Without the antique diner, how could the new place possibly replicate the old magic?
 How could the fancy new entrees?
 Sure, a sip of that juicy hurricane would zap the mind the right way, but what about the rest?

 Babcock and Sloane McFarland co-own Welcome Diner.
 McFarland has been an owner since the beginning of Welcome a decade and a half ago, long before Babcock came aboard.
 The diner’s move a few blocks south was prompted by a few things.
 Lease issues.
 The desire to cook with more than a flattop and fryer.
 The new Welcome, which 35 seats inside and 35 out, opened in August.
 The exterior is polished white, the neon sign a pink and teal more Miami than Phoenix.